Trust and Commitment

 Researchers and practitioners have come to view most interactions between business parties as events that occur over the course of a relationship between two or more partners.”

+The funny thing about business-to-business (B2B) is that it’s less about business and more about relationships.
+In fact, B2B is really P2P: person-to-person.
 People buy from people.
 In large organisations, the decision to go with one particular service provider over another is often down to the answer to one simple question: “Do I really want to work with this person?”